What is Autoimmune Disease?

 Do you know that Researchers have identified between 80 and 100 different autoimmune diseases

 The immune system is our body’s security system; it protects us from infections and diseases.
-This it does by releasing a group of proteins called antibodies that destroy harmful microbes that invade the body.
+This was done by releasing a group of proteins called antibodies that destroy harmful microbes that invade the body.
 These proteins can recognize and distinguish between our normal cells and those of harmful germs.
-In autoimmune disease, however, the antibodies mistake some normal body cells for foreign cells.
+In autoimmune diseases, however, the antibodies mistake some normal body cells for foreign cells.
 This causes them to misfire and attack these cells in the process.

 In this situation, these antibodies are referred to as autoantibodies.

 Examples of autoimmune diseases include rheumatoid arthritis, systemic lupus erythematosus, and type 1 diabetes mellitus.